syncfusion-content/windowsforms-docs/WindowsForms/Calculate/Overview.md

 ---
 layout: post
-title: Overview | Calculate Control for Windows Forms | Syncfusion
+title: Overview | Calculate | Syncfusion
 description: overview and the features that are supported in calculate
 platform: windowsforms
 control: Calculate